← Playbook hub

 • Recommended stack + sequencing

 The shiny headless CMS is the trap.
-A client will fall in love with a demo and want to sign before there's a content model to put in it — and a headless system with no model underneath is just a more expensive way to store blobs.
-Tools are layers 2–5; layer 1 is yours to build first.
+A client will fall in love with a demo and want to sign before there's a content model to put in it.
+A headless system with no model underneath is just a more expensive way to store blobs.
+Tools are layers 2 to 5; layer 1 is yours to build first.
 Don't buy down the stack until the foundation is real.

 Tools don't fix an operating model.
 A new platform on a broken model just gives the chaos a faster engine and a bigger licence fee.